 A further and quite distinct allegation is that not only is there no need for any such claims, but that allowing them to be made will erode, and in due course destroy, the dispositions and attitudes that rendered the need for rights and rules of justices unnecessary in the first place.
 This further claim is an influential one in the general critique communitarianism makes, within political philosophy, of what is characterised as a rights-based and individualistic liberalism (see, for instance, Sandel 1982, 32–5).
 In the context of the family the claim is that granting its members rights will subvert and bring about the end of the love between them that made rights superfluous in the first place.

-The defence of the view that children should not, as the liberationist asserts, have all the rights that adults have has involved the following assertions.
-First, that children simply lack the capacities that qualify adults for the possession of rights.
-Second, that talk of children's rights does not capture the truth about their lives or about the family or that such talk encourages a destructive permissiveness that has poor consequences for adults and their society.
+The defence of the view that children should not, as the liberationist asserts, have all the rights that adults have has rested on the claims that, first, children lack the capacities that qualify adults for the possession of rights, and, second, that talk of children’s rights does not capture the truth about their lives or about the family or encourages a destructive permissiveness that has poor consequences for adults and their society.
 The third step in defence of the denial of rights to children is to provide reassurance that such a denial is not bad for children.

-But does not talk of the rights of children nevertheless still serve a political or rhetorical function by reminding of us of what must be done for them?
-Might not such talk also serve as a critique of the extent to which we, as adults, may maintain children in an artificial condition of dependence and vulnerability, denying them the opportunity to make their own choices?
-Are not children one of the last social groups to be emancipated as others—women, blacks—already have been, and is not the language of rights the appropriate mode in which to campaign for that emancipation?
-The reply (O'Neill 1988, 459– 463) is that such talk about rights talk misses what is distinctively different about children as a group.
+To those who insist that children should, like other historically disadvantaged and discriminated groups, be emancipated by according them rights the reply (O’Neill 1988, 459– 463) is that such talk about rights talk misses what is distinctively different about children as a group.
 This is that childhood is not a permanently maintained status associated with oppression or discrimination.
 It is rather a stage of human development which all go through.
 Moreover the adults who deny that children do have rights may nevertheless also believe that it is their duty to ensure that the children for whom they have care do pass from childhood into adulthood.

 The first claim in the defence of the denial of rights to children is that children are disqualified by virtue of their incapacity to have rights.
 Liberationists dispute this.
-Liberationists can allow that the key to the appropriateness of giving or not giving rights to children turns on capacity (Cohen 1980 ix).
+Liberationists can allow that the key to the appropriateness of giving or not giving rights to children turns on capacity (Cohen 1980, ix).
 They will argue, however, that children are not disqualified from having rights by virtue of their lack of a capacity that adults do have.
+Note that on this view children are entitled to both welfare and freedom rights whereas those who concede that children lack the latter in virtue of a certain incapacity can still insist that they ought to have welfare rights where such an incapacity is not relevant.
 There are two respects in which this liberationist case might be modified or qualified.
 The first is in its scope.
 The liberationist might claim that all children are qualified to have rights, or she might claim only that some children are so qualified.
 The latter is the more plausible position in view of the fact that the very young infant is evidently incapacitated.
 Indeed some liberationists seem to recognise as much even whilst they insist that every child should have rights (Farson 1974, 31, 172, and 185).
 If the scope of the liberationist claim is thus limited it does not amount to the view that no line dividing human rights holders from humans who lack rights should be drawn.
 Rather it is the view that such a line has been drawn in the wrong place.

 One plausible version of the claim refers to the facts of experience.
 Children, or at least children of a certain age, may not differ markedly from adults in respect of their cognitive and volitional capacities.
 They may be as capable as older humans of making their own minds up about what to do and be as independent in their resolution to act on their choices.
 But they may simply not have had as much experience of the world as their adult counterparts.
 Being thus naïve and inexperienced in the ways of the world they will not be as able, that is as qualified, as older (and wiser) humans are to make sensible choices.
 Grant that such a lack of experience can be attributed to a lack of opportunities to exercise choice.
 If such a lack of opportunity is in turn attributable not simply to not having been around for as long but to a denial of the freedom to make their own choices, then there is a powerful case for liberty rights being extended, even if cautiously, to these young people.